AhsanulHasan16/nelsis-app/README.md

 # nelsis-app
-This is repo for the Nelsis group assignment.
+This is the repo for the Nelsis group assignment.

 ## Setup Instructions
 - Clone the repository.